Negative-Games/Framework/README.md

 def group = 'games.negative' // Replace with your group id def version = '1.0-SNAPSHOT' // Replace with the version
 ```

+I wonder if I can push this to master :)